 Luke Laird is a two-time Grammy Award winner and one of country and pop’s most sought-after songwriters.
-The numbers are staggering: 23 Billboard No. 1 hits, two Billboard No. 1 singles as a producer, 49 radio singles––27 of which have hit the Top 5––and more than 125 album cuts fill his catalog.
+The numbers are staggering: 24 Billboard No. 1 hits, two Billboard No. 1 singles as a producer, 49 radio singles––27 of which have hit the Top 5––and more than 125 album cuts fill his catalog.
 In three separate years, every single released that Laird wrote peaked at No. 1 on the Billboard charts.
 He earned ACM Songwriter of the Year honors in 2015, and was named BMI Songwriter of the Year in 2012.
 He co-produced Kacey Musgraves' 2013 debut album, Same Trailer, Different Park, which garnered Grammy honors for Best Country Album and an ACM Album of the Year win.
 In 2015, he returned to the studio with Musgraves to co-produce her triumphant sophomore release, Pageant Material.
-Most recently, Laird earned his second Grammy for Best Country Song with Musgraves' "Space Cowboy" in 2019.
+In 2019, Laird earned his second Grammy for Best Country Song with Musgraves' "Space Cowboy".
 Today, Laird writes for and co-owns Nashville-based publishing and management company Creative Nation with his wife, Beth, and is also an Apple radio show host.

 Barry Dean takes nothing for granted.
 Even after earning a Grammy nomination for Tim McGraw's "Diamond Rings and Old Barstools" and topping charts with four No. 1 singles, he remains awestruck each time he hears a song he wrote on the radio.
 Dean still can’t help but think of how he seemed destined to work a 9-to-5 in Kansas––a fate that now seems preposterous, given his track record: two No. 1 singles for Little Big Town, "Pontoon" and "Day Drinkin'"; "Think a Little Less," which topped the charts for Michael Ray; "Heartache Medication" which most recently hit #1 for Jon Pardi; Ingrid Michaelson's Top 40 smash "Girls Chase Boys"; and an ever-growing list of country and pop successes prove Dean is doing exactly what he was made to do.

 Home and the people who make it have captivated Lori McKenna for years.
 Over the last three decades, as she became a wife and mother of five, she has also emerged as one of the most respected, prolific singer-songwriters in popular music.
-Her 2016 release The Bird and the Rifle netted three Grammy nominations, along with Americana Music Association nods––all firsts for McKenna as an artist.
-Then, she made history: In 2016, she became the first woman ever to win the Country Music Association’s Song of the Year two years in a row thanks to co-writing Little Big Town’s “Girl Crush” and penning Tim McGraw’s no. 1 “Humble and Kind” solo.
+Her 2016 release, The Bird and the Rifle, netted three Grammy nominations, along with Americana Music Association nods––all firsts for McKenna as an artist.
+Then, she made history.
+In 2016, she became the first woman ever to win the Country Music Association’s Song of the Year two years in a row thanks to co-writing Little Big Town’s “Girl Crush” and penning Tim McGraw’s no. 1 “Humble and Kind” solo.
 Both songs also clinched back-to-back Grammy wins for Best Country Song.
 In 2017, she became the Academy of Country Music’s first female Songwriter of the Year.
-The Tree, her much-anticipated eleventh studio album, was released on CN Records via Thirty Tigers in July 2018.
-Produced by Dave Cobb, The Tree, recently nominated for the 2019 Americana Awards Album of the Year, takes one of McKenna’s signature themes––family––and builds a tapestry of experiences she has lived and overheard, been told and dreamed up, to create a stunning ode to life’s defining relationships.
+In 2018, McKenna released her much-anticipated eleventh studio album, The Tree, which was nominated for the 2019 Americana Awards Album of the Year.
+And most recently in 2020, McKenna released The Balladeer, her most uplifting and uptempo album in a catalog that spans 20 years, produced again by GRAMMY award winning Dave Cobb and recorded in Nashville’s historic Studio A.

 Chances are you’ve listened to one of Tyler Johnson’s songs and didn’t realize it.
 The multi-talented artist, songwriter and producer has worked on releases for some of music’s top artists like: Harry Styles, Sam Smith, Cam, John Legend, Keith Urban, Miley Cyrus, OneRepublic, Ed Sheeran and more.
 Johnson helped develop and launch country music artist Cam, co-writing 8 tracks and producing (with Jeff Bhasker) her 2015 debut album, Untamed.
 The album includes Cam’s chart-topping single, “Burning House.”
 The No. 1 song, co-penned and produced by Johnson, garnered him his first ACM Awards nominations for “Song of the Year” and “Single of the Year” and a CMA nod for “Song of the Year.”
 He also produced Cam’s sophomore album along with long-time mentor Jeff Bhasker, to be released in 2020 with the first single, “’Til There’s Nothing Left,” out now!
 Johnson teamed up with world-renowned artist Sam Smith to write and produce the tracks “One Last Song” and “Palace” off The Thrill Of It All.
 The past year, Johnson produced The Head And The Heart's highy-anticipated Living Mirage as well as co-wrote and produced three songs on Meghan Trainor's latest record, TREAT MYSELF.
 Most recently, Johnson worked with Harry Styles on his second record, Fine Line, writing 7 of the 12 tracks.
 He worked with Styles on his self-titled debut album as well, writing 9 of the 10 tracks, with both production and co-production credits on both records.
 Johnson wrote and produced Styles’ first single, “Lights Up,” from Fine Line, as well as follow up single “Watermelon Sugar” and current single, “Adore You.”